Tuition and fees for Guest and Senior Guest auditors

 - After you successfully enroll in your course(s) as an auditor, email email@example.com to have your fees waived.

-- If you do not submit your Social Security benefit letter to Adult Career and Special Student Services Office (see contact info below) and if you do not contact us immediately after your enrollment, you will receive a tuition bill and possible late fees.
+- If you do not submit your Social Security benefit letter to Adult Career and Special Student Services Office (see contact info below) and if you do not contact us immediately after your enrollment, you will receive a tuition bill and possibly late fees.

 Guest and Senior Guest auditors do not pay segregated fees and therefore do not have access to a free bus pass, University Health Services, SHIP, or recreational facilities.
 It is possible to pay a Recreational Membership Fee to use campus recreational facilities.